 Although the issue has received recent attention, domestic violence is not a recent problem.
 As illustrated above, it takes many forms, from the often identified physical violence, to the lesser thought of emotional and psychological abuse.
 Domestic violence can also include sexual and verbal abuse.
 There are over 1.3 million reported cases of domestic violence each year, however it is estimated that the true number of domestic abuse cases is significantly higher as most, especially male victims, are never reported.

 For the wife does not have authority over her own body, but the husband does.
 Likewise the husband does not have authority over his own body, but the wife does.
 (1 Corinthians 7:4, ESV)

 God’s plan for a relationship between a man and woman is one of harmony.
 Eve was created to help Adam.
 Their relationship was one of unity, never fearing the actions of the other.
 Sin has corrupted this relationship.
 Instead of unity and mutual respect, the relationship is one of fear.
 We must work hard to show our children, and the world, the relationship God designed.
 Children who are abused or witness abuse are far more likely to enter an abusive relationship.

 21 Fathers, do not embitter your children, or they will become discouraged.
 (Colossians 3:21, NIV)

 Paul warns against being hard on children, yet he is not speaking out against discipline.
 Discipline is necessary to teach children and is done out of love.
 Abuse is done out of anger, frustration, and the desire to gain control and manipulate.
-We are all children of God.
-We can turn to His examples throughout the Bible when disciplining our children.
+We are all children of God and we can turn to His examples throughout the Bible when disciplining our children.

 We, at The Forgiveness Foundation Christian Ministries, Inc., encourage anyone who is being domestically abused, or knowns of someone being abused, to contact the National Domestic Abuse Hotline at 1−800−799−7233.
 You can also visit their website at https://www.thehotline.org.